tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_create_javadoc.md

 {% include course_image.html size="medium"  filename="javadocerrorchecking" ext_print="png" ext_web="png" alt="Javadoc error checking" caption="Javadoc error checking" %}

+{% include random_ad.html %}

 ## <i class="fa fa-user-circle"></i> Play with Javadoc parameters

 Try removing a parameter from a method and generate the Javadoc again.
-Make sure the console window is open.
+Make sure the console window is open so you can see the error warnings.

 ## Auto-building the Javadoc